-Note: This should only be performed in a traffic free environment.
+Note: This should only be performed in a traffic free environment at speeds of approximately 20 - 25 mph (30 - 40 km/h).

-- 1. Make sure the trailer brakes are in good working condition and properly adjusted; see your trailer dealer, if necessary. - 2.
-Hook-up the trailer and make the electrical connections according to the trailer manufacturer's instructions.

-- 3. When a trailer with electric brakes is plugged in, the trailer connection indicator will illuminate green on the TBC and the GAIN setting display will illuminate. - 4.
+- 1. Make sure the trailer brakes are in good working condition, functioning normally, and properly adjusted.
+See your trailer dealer if necessary. - 2.
+Hook-up the trailer and make the electrical connections according to the trailer manufacturer's instructions. - 3.
+When a trailer with electric brakes is plugged in, the trailer connection indicator will illuminate green on the TBC and the GAIN setting display will illuminate. - 4.
 Use the GAIN adjustment (+/-) buttons to increase or decrease the GAIN setting to the desired starting point.
-(A GAIN setting of 6.0 is a good starting point for heavier loads.) - 5.
-Tow the trailer on a dry, level surface at 25 mph (40 km/h) and squeeze the manual control lever completely. - 6.
-If the trailer wheels lock-up (indicated by squealing tires), reduce the GAIN setting; if the wheels turn freely, increase the GAIN setting.
-Repeat Steps 5 and 6 until the GAIN setting is at a point just below wheel lock-up.
-If towing a heavier trailer wheel lockup may not be attainable and the gain should be set as to achieve maximum braking force for the specific towing conditions.
+(A GAIN setting of 6.0 is a good starting point for heavier loads.)

+- 5. In a traffic-free environment, tow the trailer on a dry, level surface at a speed of 20-25 mph (30-40 km/h) and squeeze the manual control lever completely. - 6.
+If the trailer wheels lock-up (indicated by squealing tires), reduce the GAIN setting; if the trailer wheels turn freely, increase the GAIN setting.
+Repeat Steps 5 and 6 until the GAIN setting is at a point just below trailer wheel lock-up.
+If towing a heavier trailer, trailer wheel lock-up may not be attainable even with the maximum GAIN setting of 10.